Investing in Japan

-Kawasaki City supported Japan’s rapid economic growth as a manufacturing city, and has since undergone a drastic transformation into an international city for cutting-edge industries that is home to many world-class hi-tech companies and R&D organizations.
-Situated adjacent to both Tokyo and Yokohama, the city offers very convenient transportation, and its efforts to develop quality residential areas and attractive commercial locations has made it a comfortable place to live.
+Kawasaki City supported Japan’s rapid economic growth as a manufacturing city, and has since undergone a drastic transformation into an international city for cutting-edge industries that is home to many R&D organizations.

-The agglomeration of industrial technology and R&D functions brings great potential to Kawasaki, and companies from various sectors - automobiles/machinery, chemicals, information & communications, and the environment - have moved into both the inland areas and the seaside districts of the city.
+The agglomeration of industrial technology and R&D functions brings great potential to Kawasaki.
 Many large corporations with global-scale business operations have located here, including such world-renowned information & communications giants as NEC, Canon, Toshiba, and Fujitsu, as well as JFE Steel, which has developed advanced environmental conservation technology, Ajinomoto, a maker of foodstuffs and amino acid products, and L’Oreal Japan, a very popular international cosmetics manufacturer.